 Having structural biology for a long time limited to modelling biomolecules in a single, static pose, comparison of structures was typically done in terms of Root-Mean-Square Deviation (RMSD).
 However, developments in the field of structure determination and integrative modelling, have brought us to a stage where we talk about ensembles of structures, and where one-to-one comparison of individual structures is no longer a suitable approach.
-Moreover, it was found that RMSD is not an adequate quantitative measure of similarity, and whatsoever, it was found that it is the least representative measure of structures under comparison, which is not a trivial task for structures containing loops, flexible termini or disordered regions.
+Moreover, it was found that RMSD is not an adequate quantitative measure of similarity, and whatsoever, it was found that it is the least representative measure of structural similarity.
+Main reason to that is that RMSD calculation requires superimposition of structures under comparison, which is not a trivial task for structures containing loops, flexible termini or disordered regions.
 Therefore, two structures that are essentially identical, but differ in position of a single loop, would be classified as different structures, if judged by global RMSD value.
-These challenges have sparked the discussion on what are suitable ways to visualize and compare ensembles of structures.107-110
+These challenges have sparked the discussion on what are suitable ways to visualize and compare ensembles of structures.
+107-110